lupyuen/lupyuen.github.io/src/touch2.md

 [(See the Debug Log)](https://gist.github.com/lupyuen/3b406c58ea275a3dfadc4c4dff50f1a7)

+We might need to study the [__Generic Interrupt Controller__](https://lupyuen.github.io/articles/interrupt#generic-interrupt-controller) to learn how it handles such interrupts.

 _Is this a showstopper for our Touch Panel Driver?_

 Not really, polling will work fine for now.